 Workplace Safety Statistics in Perspective

-These incidents include slips, trips, falls, illnesses, and other non-fatal injuries.
-This was a decrease of 5.7 percent from the 2.8 million in 2019.
+These incidents include slips, trips, falls; illnesses; and other nonfatal injuries.
+This was a decrease of 1.8% from the 2.65 million in 2020.

 However, there is still much work to be done to avoid preventable workplace deaths.